20squares/C002-BlockSwap/blockswap-PoN/README.md

 ### Reporter's profit is someone else's fault

-By this we mean that,
+By this we mean that, if every other actor follows the protocol, there will be nothing to report.
+Hence, the Reporters' profit is interely dependent on some other actors' misbehavior.

 ### Reporter has no slashing